sonufrienko/react-native-pipeline/README.md

-# react-native-pipeline
-CI/CD Pipeline for React Native with Bitrise
+# CI/CD Pipeline for React Native with Bitrise